docker/compose/CONTRIBUTING.md

     issue.

 Submit unit tests for your changes.
 Go has a great test framework built in; use it!
 Take a look at existing tests for inspiration.
-[Run the full test suite](BUILDING.md) on your branch before submitting a pull request.
+Also end-to-end tests are available.
+Run the full test suite, both unit tests and e2e tests on your branch before submitting a pull request.
+See [BUILDING.md](BUILDING.md) for instructions to build and run tests.

 Write clean code.
 Universally formatted code promotes ease of writing, reading, and maintenance.
 Always run `gofmt -s -w file.go` on each changed file before